Toggle: English / Spanish

 Make sure that you also rest the joint.
 Both rest and exercise are important when you have arthritis.

 You are unable to move your wrist, hand or a finger.

 Call your doctor for an appointment if:

 You have swelling, redness or stiffness in one or both wrists.

 You have numbness, tingling, or weakness in the wrist, hand, or fingers with pain.

 You have lost any muscle mass in the wrist, hand, or fingers.

-Your health care provider will perform a physical examination, and ask questions about your symptoms and history such as:
+Your health care provider will perform a physical exam, and ask about your symptoms and history, such as:

 X-rays may be taken.
 If your health care provider thinks that you have an infection, gout, or pseudogout, fluid may be removed from the joint to examine under a microscope.

-Anti-inflammatory drugs may be prescribed.
-Injection with a steroid medication may be performed.
-Surgery or medications may be needed to treat some conditions.
+Anti-inflammatory medicines may be prescribed.
+Injection with a steroid medicine may be done.
+Surgery may be needed to treat some conditions.